argonne-lcf/ai-science-training-series/05-AITestbed/SambaNova/README.md

 # SambaNova SN40L (Metis)

-SambaNova SN40L cluster is  composed of two SambaRacks—each housing 16 advanced Reconfigurable Dataflow Unit (RDU) processors.
+SambaNova SN40L cluster is  composed of two SambaRacks—each housing 16 Reconfigurable Dataflow Unit (RDU) processors.
 This dedicated setup delivers high-throughput, low-latency performance for machine learning workloads.

 SambaStack is a purpose-built hardware and software platform optimized for AI inference.
 Models running on the cluster are exposed through OpenAI-compatible API endpoints, with each endpoint capable of hosting multiple independently accessible models.